JHU-PL-Lab/www-pl/ocaml/lecture.md

 let manyt = List.fold_left (Fun.flip insert) Leaf ["one";"two";"three";"four"] (* folding helps *)
 ```

-* You have already seen a bit of programming with functional data structures with lists
+* You have already been programming with immutable data structures -- lists
-* For trees you are probably used to mutating to insert, delete, etc so takes some getting used to
+* For trees you are used to mutating to insert, delete, etc so takes some getting used to
 * It looks really inefficient since an insertion is making a "totally new tree"
-   - but, the compiler can in fact share all subtrees along the spine to the new node - log n cost
+   - but, the compiler can in fact share all subtrees along the spine to the new node - "only" log n cost
    - referential transparency at work

 ### End Core OCaml used in the course

 * The bulk of the assignments only use what we covered above
 * We now will quickly cover a few more features which we will not use nearly as much
-  - (they will also not be covered in assignment 2)
+  - (Only state below will be needed in assignment 2)
+  - Note that the toy languages we study will rip off OCaml so we at least want some understanding of records, state, exceptions
+  - **FbR** will be our records extension, **FbS** for state, and **FbX** for eXceptions.

 ### Records
   - Like tuples but with labels on fields.
   - Similar to the structs of C/C++.
-  - The types must be declared just like OCaml variants.
+  - The types *must* be declared with `type`, just like OCaml variants.
-  - Can be used in pattern matches as well.
+  - Also like variants can be used in pattern matches.
-  - Again the fields are **immutable** by default, so not like Python/Javascript dictionaries
+  - Also also record fields are **immutable** by default, so not like Python/Javascript dictionaries

-Example: a record type to represent rational numbers
+Example: a declaring record type to represent rational numbers

 ```ocaml
 type ratio = {num: int; denom: int};;